 André passes away in late November and Marcel takes on the role of president and CEO as well as that of the honorary consulate to Switzerland.
 As a tribute to André’s steadfast support of the art community, local artists create works in his memory.
-Renowned artist Dr. Richard Bergen crafts a bronze sculpture that stands today in the foyer at André’s Confiserie Suisse.
-Internationally acclaimed fiber artist and family friend Jason Pollen creates “Banquet for André,” an elaborate silk fiber work depicting André's signature products, which hangs in the entrance to the tea room.
+Renowned artist Dr. Richard Bergen crafts a bronze sculpture that stands in the foyer.
+Internationally acclaimed fiber artist and family friend Jason Pollen creates “Banquet for André,” an elaborate silk fiber work depicting André's signature products, that hangs in the entrance to the tea room.

 André’s adds a new downstairs production area and an upstairs warehouse in 1989.
 A retail store renovation follows in 1993, with the addition of a new display window, ceiling detail and an archway of brick encircling a glass atrium.
 A sign reading “Chocolate Candy Division” completes the look of the expanded building.

 After working in the hotel and tourism industry in Switzerland as well as working for the family business, André’s daughter, Brigitte Bollier, opens a second Kansas City-area André’s location in Overland Park, Kansas, with her husband Kevin Gravino.
 The store is named André’s Rivaz after the region in Switzerland where members of the family once lived.